-Hadleigh Common once covered 42 acres, stretching from Victoria House Corner to Rectory Road.
+Hadleigh Common once covered 47 acres, stretching from Victoria House Corner to Rectory Road.
 In 1852 the Common was enclosed.
 The ancient rights disappeared overnight.
 Local landowners who especially benefited were Lady Olivia Sparrow and Jonathan Wood.

-Two of the five acres were named Recreation Ground and the other three acres were reserved for the “Labouring Poor”.
+Two of the five acres were named the Recreation Ground and the other three acres were reserved for the “Labouring Poor”.
 They both survive today as recreation ground and allotments.

 A later owner of Solbys, J.H.
 Burrows, (see “People” on this website) gave that part of the former common to the use of local cricketers.
 In 1936 Benfleet Urban District Council bought Solbys.
 The grounds then became the John Burrows Recreation Ground so that a sizeable piece of what was once Hadleigh Common was returned to public use.